[music] paused

 let paddle_pos = paddle_transform.translation.truncate();

-let paddle_size = Vec2::new(10.0, 100.0);
+let paddle_size = Vec2::new(PADDLE_WIDTH, PADDLE_HEIGHT);

-// AABB collision check
+// AABB overlap check

 let overlap = !(